musp7/ur_nfc_student_management/README.md

 •	Gatekeepers can view student profiles but cannot see financial or attendance data.
 •	Access Control:
 •	Only authenticated gatekeepers can use this portal.
+•   Generating report day by day
-🎓 Teacher Portal
+•   Manualy entering student id to see his/her information when they lost their id 🎓 Teacher Portal
 •	Attendance Tracking:
 •	Record attendance for both classes and exams.